Open Accessibility Menu

 The cornerstones of treatment are medications and lifestyle changes.
 Some of the medications used to treat heart failure include:

-• ACE inhibitors neutralize the effects of hormones that constrict blood vessels, increase fluid, and alter heart muscle proteins.
+• Angiotensin-converting enzyme inhibitors (ACEIs)/Angiotensin Receptors Blockers (ARBs) neutralize the effect of hormones that constrict blood vessels, increase fluid, and alter heart muscle proteins.

-• Digoxin may slow a fast heartbeat in the case of an abnormal rhythm and increase the force of contraction.
+• Digoxin may slow a fast heartbeat that has an abnormal rhythm and increase the force of contraction of the heart.

 • Potassium and magnesium supplements may be needed to replace the losses of these minerals in the urine when taking diuretics.

-• Other medications may be prescribed for related conditions, such as coronary artery disease, clot formation, and irregular heart rhythms.
+• Other medications may be prescribed for related conditions such as coronary artery disease, clot formation, irregular heart rhythms, and high cholesterol.

 Surgical procedures may be used for heart failure, such as heart transplants or coronary bypass surgery, depending on the patient’s heart function and overall health.